munificent/craftinginterpreters/book/a-virtual-machine.md

 Since the temporary values we need to track naturally have stack-like behavior, our VM will use a stack to manage them.
-When an instruction "produces" a value, it pushes it onto a stack.
+When an instruction "produces" a value, it pushes it onto the stack.
 When it needs to consume one or more values, it gets them by popping them off the stack.

 ### The VM's Stack